diskoverdata/diskover-docs/source_files/user_media_edition_xytech_plugins.md

 The path location is added to the asset within Xytech and the asset number is assigned to the file via a tag within the Diskover Index.

-#### Asset Information Within Xytech Application
+#### Media Asset Interface Within Xytech Application

-Here is an example of an asset rehydration as viewed in the Xytech application:

 ![Asset Information in Xytech](images/image_xytech_asset_creation_example.png)

-#### Asset Information Within Diskover
+#### Xytech Media Asset Attributes Within Diskover

-Here are the same values, customer ID and asset ID, displayed within Diskover:
+The following are examples of media asset attributes within Diskover, allowing correlation with the Xytech application, therefore, enabling that data to be searched, analyzed, as well as engaged in workflows.

 ![Image: Asset Information in Diskover Results Pane](images/image_aja_edition_mediapulse_asset_creation_within_diskover_ui_results_pane.png)

 ![Image: Asset Information in Diskover File Attributes](images/image_aja_edition_mediapulse_asset_creation_within_diskover_ui_file attribute.png)

-#### How to Search for Asset IDs in Diskover
+#### How to Search for Xytech Media Assets in Diskover

-##### General Information
+##### Attributes Overview
 The **asset id** is part of the metadata harvested by Diskover.
 If a file at the source doesn’t have an asset ID attached to it, it goes without saying that no details will be harvested and/or be available within Diskover.

 In addition to the [manual search syntax explained in the Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#search_syntax), the AJA Diskover Media Edition allows end-users to search on Xytech asset ID numbers.

 ##### Search Syntax

-- The following syntax needs to be respected `xytech.asset_id:value`:
+- The following syntax needs to be respected **xytech.asset_id:**_value_:
     * **xytech.asset_id:** is not a variable.
-    * **value** is a variable as per the examples below.
+    * _value_ is a variable as per the examples below.

 - Searching on **xytech** fields is case insensitive.